pikatchu/closedsource/book/0180-automata.md

 Sebastian walked over, dropping into the seat next to them.
 "Alright, let’s get started."

-Joaquim continued, "Today, you’re going to learn about automata.
+Joaquim continued, "Today, you’re going to learn about automatons (sometimes also called automata, which is the traditional plural form).
 These are simple machines that process sequences of symbols, moving between different states based on what they read.
-Automata are used everywhere in computing—text processing, data validation, even artificial intelligence."
+Automatons are used everywhere in computing—text processing, data validation, even artificial intelligence."

 Jasmina and Leo leaned in.